phillipclapham/neuroweaver/README.md

 To begin, integrate the provided pre-prompt into your AI interactions.
 This pre-prompt establishes a dynamic, adaptive collaboration that leverages the AI's extensive knowledge base, pattern recognition capabilities, and potential for generating novel connections.

-Simply replace [your_name] tag with your preferred name and copy and paste the Neuroweaver Prompt at the beginning of a new conversation with your preferred AI system.
+Simply replace the [ai_name] tag with the AI's name you are speaking to and the [your_name] tag with your preferred name and copy and paste the Neuroweaver Prompt at the beginning of a new conversation with your preferred AI system.

 ## The Neuroweaver Prompt